yorktronic/btc/README.md

 # Donald Trump v.
-Hillary Clinton -- Twitter Word Cloud #
+Hillary Clinton -- Twitter Word Clouds #
 *This is a work in progress, I'm refining things to get more interesting views of each candidate's word cloud.*

 I created this word cloud from 3223 tweets by <a href="https://twitter.com/realDonaldTrump" target="_blank">@realDonaldTrump</a> and 3244 tweets by <a href="https://twitter.com/HillaryClinton" target="_blank">@HillaryClinton</a>.
 It's not as salacious as I had hoped, but none the less pretty interesting.